COE Renewal Price | PQP Prediction for October 2020

 If you were a fan of the early superhero films, you might remember this famous line.
 “Is that a bird?
 Or a plane?”
 No, it’s…”

 It’s our COE soaring, that’s what.
 (Incidentally, if you are interested in who that flying man in the picture is, read to the end to see answer at the bottom of this article).
+Note: this was our prediction article for October COE renewal prices, and the results of that prediction is now out, click here to read.

 Latest COE bid (first bid of September) has just come to a close, and this below are the latest results for COE.